visualization

 Why it works

-Rich sensory imagery recruits attention and emotion-regulation networks, and your body often follows the scene with a calmer tone.
-Reviews report immediate relaxation and reduced anxiety severity, especially around medical stressors.
+Rich sensory imagery recruits attention and emotion-regulation networks, and your body may follow the scene with a calmer tone.
+Reviews report relaxation and anxiety-support findings in some contexts, especially around medical stressors.

 Step-by-step